 -Bio written by the dear Tom Arthur Davis.

 I live in Little Italy with my dear friend Vince.
 We went to theatre school together in Vancouver and both call Toronto home now.
 He’s in clown school for the summer.

-When I first moved to Toronto, I lived with my sister directly across from The Royal cinema on College St. I had a year of regularly attending movies in my pajamas before finding my current house on Euclid.
+When I first moved to Toronto, I lived with my sister directly across from The Royal cinema on College St. I had a year of regularly attending movies in my pyjamas before finding my current house on Euclid.
 Recently, my friend, Alexandra Lord (designer and sometimes clown) and I have started a garden in my backyard.
 We will be reaping the rewards in the next few weeks.

 What do you do?

 I am a theatre director, creator, and voice coach.
 Much of my work has been driven by a strong interest in language, as communication and as metaphor.
 Beyond that, I can usually be found in the kitchen, on my bike, or flirting with the nearest dog.

 Currently I am directing Orlando, Sarah Ruhl’s adaptation of Virginia Woolf’s novel.
 We’ve just started tech rehearsals.
 Orlando explores our relationship to gender over time, and how time itself changes our personal sense of truth.
 It’s startling modern, even as we travel from the 16th century to the 20th century.
 I love being in a process where daily we question the representation of femininity and masculinity and what lies in-between.

 Where can we find your work?